junglok/tem-docs/docs/cryoSPARC.rst

    export "PYTHONPATH="
    export "PYTHONNOUSERSITE=true"

-User must see what kinds of environment variables are set for the cryoSPARC instance.
+You can findwhat kinds of environment variables have been set for the cryoSPARC instance.

 .. note::
    Especially, user should check **CRYOSPARC_BASE_PORT** (above example, 39000), which is **the listening port of cryoSPARC web application**.